ganeti/ganeti/man/hroller.rst

 \--print-moves
   After each group list for each affected non-redundant instance a node where it can be evacuated to.
+The moves are computed under the assumption that after each reboot group, all instances are moved back to their initial position.

 BUGS